QtMark/qmjson/README.md

 - Several convience functions for JSON values, arrays and objects providing a more developer friendly API.

+## Requirements

+- C++11.
+For GCC this means 4.9 and above
+- Qt 5.2 and above

 ## Building / Installation Instructions

 To build the QtMark JSON Library, first make sure that Qt is installed in your